akeyless-community/ssh-target/README.md

 ## Preparation

 - Click the green `Use this template` button to create a copy of this repo for your own use.
+- Clone the repo down to the computer that has kubectl access to the cluster
 - Edit the ca.pub file to have your own public key of an RSA 2048 or higher encryption key
 - Deploy the ssh-target into your cluster